mortillerogino/NESTTraining/README.md

 Extract the data on the same folder as the solution (not inside).

-Open the solution and set the username and password on NuSearchConfiguration.cs.
-This will be the elastic login details.
+Open the solution and on NuSearch.Domain Module, go to appsettings.json.
+Here, set the password for user elastic from the generated passwords earlier.
+Also, if you changed the ports, update this to the same as the ELASTIC_PORT set in the .env file.
 Once updated, save and set NuSearch.Indexer as the Startup Project.

 Build and run and you should be able to confirm success by seeing something similar below.